Monotone Lagrangian Floer theory in smooth divisor complements: II: Introduction

 We resolve the above issue by introducing the notion of {\it inconsistent solutions} to the Cauchy-Riemann equation.
-Under the assumption of the previous paragraph, the space of inconsistent solutions forms a smooth manifold.
+Under the assumption of the previous paragraph, the space of inconsistent solutions forms a smooth orbifold.
 Moreover, the elements of the moduli spaces $\mathcal M_{k+1}^{\rm RGW}(L_i;\beta)$ and $\mathcal M_{k_1,k_0}^{\rm RGW}(L_1,L_0;p,q;\beta)$ can be regarded as the zero sets of appropriate equations on the moduli space of inconsistent solutions.
 We treat these equations as extra terms for Kuranishi maps.
-We believe this approach could be also useful for the analysis of the relative Gromov-Witten theory in symplectic category.
-We also believe that this idea as well as some of the arguments provided in this paper can be generalized to study various conjectures proposed in \cite[Section 6]{DF1}.
+We believe this approach could be also useful for the analysis of the relative Gromov-Witten invariants in symplectic category.
+We also believe that this idea as well as some of the arguments provided in this paper can be generalized to study various conjectures proposed in \cite[Section 6]{part3:FH}.

-The main steps of the construction of the Kuranishi structures required for the proof of Theorems \ref{Kura-exists} and \ref{Kura-comp} are parallel to the ones for the stable map compactification.
+The main steps of the construction of the Kuranishi structures required for the proof of Theorem \ref{Kura-exists} are parallel to the ones for the stable map compactification.
 Throughout the paper, we point out relevant references for the corresponding results in the context of the stable map compactification.
 At the same time, we try to make our exposition as self-contained as possible.
 One of the exceptions is the exponential decay result of \cite{foooexp} where the same arguments can be used to deal with the exponential decay result which we need for this paper.
+(However, in our application to prove \cite[Theorem 1]{part1:top}, we do not use the smoothness of our Kuranishi structure and so one can avoid using \cite{foooexp}.)

+\begin{remark} The fact that certain strata of the RGW compactification consists of obstructed objects by default (that is to say, such a strata are singular) was observed inndependetly by M. Tehrani \cite{T}.
+A similar gluing analysis is studied in \cite{LS} which considers only the case that the neck region is connected.
+In such a case, the main point of the concern of this paper does not appear.
+B. Parker \cite{Pa} studies a related problem (in the case of pseudo-holomorphic map from curves without boundary) in a different way.
+For example, the `Kuranishi structure' obtained is different from those in the sense of \cite{fooonewbook}.
+In fact the Kuranishi neighborhood obtained in \cite{Pa} is an exploded manifold (or rather its orbifold analogue), which may not be a manifold or an orbifold.
+By a similar reason the method of this paper does not give a Kuranishi structure for log compactification in \cite{T}. \end{remark}